folio-org/docs/content/en/docs/ERM/eHoldings/_index.md

 * **Knowledge base (KB)** A knowledge base is an extensive database maintained by a knowledge base supplier that contains information about electronic resources such as title lists and coverage dates etc. Knowledge bases typically organize the resources provided by a content provider into collections or databases that reflect specific content provider offerings, for example packages of e-journals, e-books, or other materials.
 * **Providers.** The provider of the e-resource, for example, the vendor or publisher.
 * **Packages.** A collection of e-resource titles bundled together as a unit and distributed by a provider.
-* **Titles.** The individual e-resources, for example a journal or ebook, contained within a package.
+* **Titles.** The individual e-resources, for example a journal or e-book, contained within a package.

 ## Permissions